 Get enough sleep

-When you are sleeping, your body produces muscle-building hormones, one of the most important human growth hormones (HGH).
+When you sleep, your body produces muscle-building hormones, one of the most essential human growth hormones (HGH).
 During sleep, blood also flows to your muscles more abundantly, which supports tissue growth and repair.
 In addition, relaxation allows the muscles to release stored tension.
 However, this muscle restoration occurs only during sleep.
-Therefore, you must get a consistent seven to nine hours of sleep per night to achieve full recovery.
+Therefore, you must get a consistent seven to nine hours of sleep per night to fully recover.

 Consider incorporating magnesium

 During exercise, the body naturally loses electrolytes and trace minerals.
-One of these minerals is magnesium, and with a lack of magnesium, muscles remain in a state of contraction.
-Unfortunately, many Americans are deficient in this mineral; however, it is vital to relieve muscle soreness and aches after a strenuous workout.
+One of these minerals is magnesium, and muscles remain in a state of contraction with a lack of magnesium.
+Unfortunately, many Americans are deficient in this mineral; however, relieving muscle soreness and aches after a strenuous workout is vital.
 You can get magnesium: through foods such as bananas and leafy greens, oral supplements, salt baths, and even IV therapy.

 Incorporate active recovery